philOkema/Lab-tasks-1-and-2---AutoTech-Solutions/README.md

 About Us Page: Information about the company’s history and values.

+Testimonials Page: Feedback from satisfied customers, showcasing the impact of the company's services.

 Technologies Used

 HTML: For structuring the content and layout of the web pages.